nobuyo/metastasis/README.md

 The format may change in the future.
 Default config file name is `config.yml`.
 It contains the database connection information.
 Environments can be separated using the same format as `dayabase.yml` of `rails`.

-In addition, this is not included in the normal rails' database.yml, but you can give a default value to the query definition by writing a `query_config` section.
+In addition, this is not included in the normal rails' database.yml, but you can give a default value to the query definition by writing `query_config` and `dashboard_config` section.
-This is useful when you want to specify common values across queries and different values for different environments, such as database_id as seen from metabase
+This is useful when you want to specify common values across queries and different values for different environments, such as database_id as seen from metabase.

 ```yaml
 default: &default